Herb0002/PTStats/README.md

 Step 3: Access the Application

 Locally: Open http://localhost:5000/login in your web browser.
-Remotely: Replace localhost with the server's IP address, e.g., http://IP OR DOMAIN:5000.
+Remotely: Replace localhost with the server's IP address, e.g., http://DOMAIN:5000.

 ---
 ### For Windows:
 Step 1: Simply start the PTStats.exe file.
 Once the application is running, proceed to

 Step 2: Access the Application
 Locally: Open http://localhost:5000/login in your web browser.
-Remotely: Replace localhost with the server's IP address, e.g., http://IP OR DOMAIN:5000.
+Remotely: Replace localhost with the server's IP address, e.g., http://DOMAIN:5000.

 ---
 These steps should help you efficiently start and access your application.
 If you have any further questions or need additional details, feel free to ask!